ensomu/evolver/README.md

     evolver.init(Some("mig_1.0.3"))

 You will of course replace 'test' with your keyspace and 'localhost' and 9042 with your Cassandra host and port.
-This will create a table evolver_log that will make this keyspace look like it was evolved at version 'mig_1.0.3'.
+This will create a table evolver_log that will make this keyspace look like it was evolved to version 'mig_1.0.3'.
-No other cql statements are run, your schema remains the same.
+No other cql statements are run, the rest of your schema remains unaltered.

 ### Evolve

-Later on, your keyspace needs to evolve to version 1.0.4.
+Later on, your keyspace needs to evolve to version mig_1.0.4.
-You have a .cql file in your migration scripts folder which with the name 'mig_1.0.4.cql'
+You need a .cql file in your with the name 'mig_1.0.4.cql' in your cql folder.

     java -jar evolver.Evolver evolve -h localhost -p 9042 -k test -f <cql_folder>